unxed/ap/ap.md

    mapping containing the following keys:

-   - `file_path` (string, REQUIRED): The path to the target file, relative to the root of the project directory.
+   - `file_path` (string, REQUIRED): The path to the target file, relative to the `ap` patch file location.
 For security, this path MUST NOT contain components that traverse parent directories (e.g., `..`).
-This ensures the Patcher only operates within the specified project directory.
+This ensures the Patcher only operates within the specified directory.

    - `modifications` (list, REQUIRED): A list of `Modification` objects to be applied sequentially to this file.

-   - `newline` (string, OPTIONAL): Specifies the desired line ending format for the file.
+   - `newline` (string, OPTIONAL): Specifies the desired line ending format for the file for the `CREATE_FILE` action.
 If provided, this value MUST be used.
-If omitted, the Patcher will attempt to detect the format from an existing file or fall back to the OS default for new files.
+If omitted, the Patcher SHOULD fall back to the OS default for new files.
      Allowed values are `"LF"`, `"CRLF"`, and `"CR"`.
-This is particularly useful for the `CREATE_FILE` action.

 ### 2.4.
 Modification Object